davecoll3/speak-ev/TESTING.md

     * The collapsible should display only the term name when closed and terms should be organised in alphabetical order.
     * The collapsible should open when selected.
     * When open, the collapsible should also display the alternative term name (if any), the term definition, and information on who posted the term and when it was last updated.
+    * Like and dislike buttons should be displayed just below the term definition.
     * When open, the collapsible should only display 'Edit' and 'Delete' buttons on terms created by the session user; these should appear on all terms for the admin.
     * The 'Edit' button should link to the edit term page while the 'Delete' button should trigger a modal asking if the user is sure that they want to delete the term.
-    * Like and dislike buttons should be displayed at the bottom of the collapsible.

   * Testing
     * The collapsible was tested for responsiveness on various screen sizes and devices using Chrome DevTools.